JoaoGustavo29/Portfolio_DataScience/README.md

 # João Gustavo
 <sub>*Computer Science student* at UCB</sub>

-As a student and aspiring data scientist, I try to improve my analytical skills and my attention to details.In the next few years I will be posting some projects and finishing my college.
+As a student and data scientist, I try to improve my analytical skills and my attention to details.
+In the next few years I will be posting some projects and finishing my college.

 **Background in:** Python.